AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 Manage authentication, authorization, and accountability of information (AAA framework).

 - Authentication: "Who are you?"
-  1. Knowledge: Something known.
+  1. Knowledge: Something user known.
-  2. Ownership: Something possessed.
+  2. Ownership: Something user possessed.
   3. Characteristic: Something user is.
 - Authorization: "What can you do?"
   - Separation of duties: Users should not be given perms to influence themselves.